GenerativeMPC: VLM-RAG-guided Whole-Body MPC with Virtual Impedance for Bimanual Mobile Manipulation: Conclusion

-\section{CONCLUSION}
+The principal distinction between GenerativeMPC and end-to-end mobile-manipulation frameworks such as MoManipVLA~\cite{c16} is architectural.
+GenerativeMPC represents semantic decisions as explicit velocity limits, safety margins, and impedance parameters, which are subsequently enforced through constrained MPC and compliant control.
+A direct numerical comparison is not reported because the tasks, robotic platforms, and evaluation protocols differ.

+\section{Conclusion}

-This paper introduced GenerativeMPC, a hierarchical cyber-physical framework that bridges semantic scene understanding with compliant physical control for bimanual mobile manipulation.
-A VLM-RAG module derives task-appropriate velocity constraints and safety margins for the whole-body MPC, and stiffness and damping gains for the impedance-admittance controller, directly from camera imagery and natural language --- without manual gain scheduling or controller retraining.
-The MPC plans kinematically consistent trajectories with embedded APF obstacle avoidance, while the unified admittance framework applies a consistent spring-damper formulation to both arm compliance and base tracking.
-Experimental results confirm base navigation to 7.8\,mm in simulation and 17.5\,mm on hardware, a 60\,\% speed reduction near humans, and bimanual end-effector convergence below 2\,mm.
-The sim-to-real gap is fully attributable to Modbus communication latency rather than controller design, as evidenced by the systematic gain reduction in Table~\ref{tab:simreal_gains}.
-Future work will focus on full bimanual manipulation validation on hardware, expansion of the ChromaDB episode database across more diverse task scenarios, and reduction of VLM inference latency toward faster semantic-to-physical parameter adaptation.
+This paper has introduced GenerativeMPC, a hierarchical cyber-physical framework that grounds semantic scene understanding in interpretable control parameters for compliant bimanual mobile manipulation.
+A VLM-RAG module derives velocity and safety constraints for the Whole-Body MPC and stiffness and damping gains for the impedance-admittance controller from imagery and language, without manual scheduling or retraining, while a unified spring-damper formulation governs base tracking and arm compliance.
+Human-aware navigation was validated in simulation and on hardware, achieving errors below 20\,mm and a 60\% velocity reduction near a detected person.
+In simulation, bimanual manipulation achieved an 85\% overall task-success rate with final end-effector errors below 5\,mm.
+Future work will validate manipulation on hardware, broaden the ChromaDB task coverage, and reduce VLM inference latency.